JaclynGlosson/Python-Coding-Examples/README.md

 * Bad loans: bills, consolidation, need, help

 ## Sportrader Standing Table
 Using the Sportradar Soccer v4 API to obtain data from the 2020-2021 season for the English Premier League, I create a standings table to organize match metrics for each team.
-The final standings table showcases
+The final standings table showcases:
 * abbreviation of team name
 * games played
 * games won